 In these times of social distancing, video calls have become our window to the outside world.
 Whether for work or for leisure, most of us are using them regularly, if not daily, to communicate with our friends, family, colleagues or our partners.
 Despite this regularity, many of us are still making simple mistakes that can spoil the quality of our calls.
 Therefore, in this article we have collated a series of easy, and free (or almost) tips to improve your video calls!

-, prioritise this over relying on a WiFi network, as this will eliminate interference caused by other devices.
+If you are able to connect to the internet via an ethernet connection, prioritise this over relying on a WiFi network, as this will eliminate interference caused by other devices.
 This option is especially recommended for business meetings or important calls where the connection needs to be at its best.

 If this is not possible, and you can only connect wirelessly to a Wi-Fi network, we recommend that you follow these basic rules: